 where the sum is finite and the $T_i$ are geometric subsets of $X^{[\![n]\!]}$ of lower dimension than $T$, with type depending only on the type of $T$.
-By induction on $\dim T$ the hypothesis of the lemma implies that $\deg F(E^{[\![n]\!]}, \tsn) \cap \csm (T)$ is universal.
+By induction on $\dim T$, we may assume the terms $\csm(T_i)$ are universal, and the hypothesis of the lemma is that $c_M(T)$ is as well.
+Hence $\deg F(E^{[\![n]\!]}, \tsn) \cap \csm (T)$ is universal.
 The functorial property of CSM classes implies

 where the $P_i$ are subsets of $X^{[n]}$, of lower dimension than $P$.
 It is not hard to show that the $P_i$ are geometric of type depending only on the type of $P$.
 Induction on the dimension of $P$ now gives the main theorem as claimed. \end{proof}